-- 1 can each of red kidney, garbanzo, and black beans
+- 1 can red kidney beans - garbanzo, and black beans

 - Brown the meat you are using.
 Turkey is the leanest you can go for and tastes good.
 However, I used ground venison the other day, and a bison is a GREAT option if you want red meat but a lean option.1 pound ground venison (minced venison)

-- While you’re browning your meat, open and dump in the two cans of tomatoes (dump it all in if you’ve got time- otherwise, if you plan to serve this within 2 hours, drain one can of the tomatoes)
+- While you’re browning your meat, open and dump in the two cans of tomatoes (dump it all in if you’ve got time- otherwise, if you plan to serve this within 2 hours, drain one can of the tomatoes)2 cans tomato

 - Drain and rinse your beans and add those.1 can red kidney beans

 - Chop your pepper into your preferred size and throw those in.1 green pepper (green capsicum)

-- Add 1-2 cups of frozen corn (if you’re not big into corn, then use less).
+- Add 1-2 cups of corn (if you’re not big into corn, then use less).1 cup corn

 - Add the browned and drained meat to the crockpot and stir the ingredients.

 - At this stage, you can use your creative abilities.
 Add the cumin.
-I do a light layer atop the entire crockpot.
+I do a light layer atop the entire crockpot.½ teaspoon ground cumin

 - Add some cayenne.
 I also put a layer over about half the crockpot.
 Add three shakes of onion and garlic powder.½ teaspoon cayenne pepper, ½ teaspoon garlic powder, ½ teaspoon onion powder

 - Put a generous amount of red pepper flakes over the chili – add at your own risk.
 If you like spicy, shake it over the whole pot.
 If you prefer mild, a shake or two will do.½ teaspoon chili flakes (chilli flakes in British English)

 - And finally, my secret ingredient: cinnamon.
 I know.
 But you have to try this.
-I just added one shake of cinnamon to the entire pot, it adds a cozy, warm aroma and flavour to the chili, and it just makes you want to grab a bowl and snuggle up in front of a fire with your dinner.
+I just added one shake of cinnamon to the entire pot, it adds a cozy, warm aroma and flavour to the chili, and it just makes you want to grab a bowl and snuggle up in front of a fire with your dinner.½ teaspoon ground cinnamon

 - Mix the ingredients inside the pot and set them to low for 6-8 hours OR high for 2-3.
 It’s better when left for longer on low heat because the beans get nice and mushy- but it’s good either way.